top of page

 Weight gain.

-Using hormone therapy for menopause.
+Using hormonal therapy for menopause.

-Key takeaways.
+Key Takeaways

 • The hypothalamus, pituitary, and ovaries work together for the reproductive system.